dkbnz/homelab/README.md

 This will initialise a gcp vm instance and install headscale on it.

-The terraform should output the external ip of the headscale instance.
-Set your
+The terraform should output the external ip of the newly created headscale instance.

 ### Initialise local services